-- When LLT on a system no longer receives heartbeat messages from a system on any of the configured LLT interfaces for a predefined time, LLT informs GAB of the heartbeat loss from that specific system.
-This predefined time is 16 seconds by default, but can be configured.
-You can set this predefined time with the set-timer peerinact command.
-See the littab manual page. - When LLT informs GAB of a heartbeat loss, the systems that are remaining in the cluster coordinate to agree which systems are still actively participating in the cluster and which are not.
-This happens during a time period known as GAB Stable Timeout (5 seconds). - VCS has specific error handling that takes effect in the case where the systems do not agree. - GAB marks the system as DOWN, excludes the system from the cluster membership, and delivers the membership change to the fencing module. - The fencing module performs membership arbitration to ensure that there is not a split brain situation and only one functional cohesive cluster continues to run.
+- When LLT on a system no longer receives heartbeat messages from a system on any of the configured LLT interfaces for a predefined time (peerinact), LLT informs GAB of the heartbeat loss from that specific system. - This predefined time is 16 seconds by default, but can be configured. - You can set this predefined time with the set-timer peerinact command.
+See the littab manual page. - If you enable faster link failure detection, then LLT detects the link failures immediately. - When LLT informs GAB of a heartbeat loss, the systems that are remaining in the cluster coordinate to agree which systems are still actively participating in the cluster and which are not.
+This happens during a time period known as GAB Stable Timeout (5 seconds).

+VCS has specific error handling that takes effect in the case where the systems do not agree.

+- GAB marks the system as DOWN, excludes the system from the cluster membership, and delivers the membership change to the fencing module. - The fencing module performs membership arbitration to ensure that there is not a split brain situation and only one functional cohesive cluster continues to run.